 The Northwestern University Public Interest Program was started in 2005 by two undergraduate students and a faculty advisor.
-The program is managed by Northwestern’s Center for Civic Engagement.
-This unique, collaborative model allows the program to foster new leadership and commitment to social change for young people during their college years, as well as in the years after they graduate.
+The program is now managed by Northwestern’s Center for Civic Engagement.
+With support from faculty, students, alumni, and community partners, the program’s unique model helps students develop their capacity to make an impact on issues they care about while introducing them to a wide range of careers in the public sector.

 NUPIP Fellows are top recent graduates from Northwestern University placed at a Chicago-area nonprofit or civic organization for full-time work over a period of 10-12 months.
 Candidates for NUPIP Fellowships go through a rigorous screening process, which includes multiple interviews with Northwestern faculty, staff and alumni, and culminates with host organization interviews.
 NUPIP supports regular professional development and educational seminars, a professional mentorship program, and periodic networking activities.